vdespa/PHPExcel-Joomla-Library/README.md

 Version
 -------

 * The current Joomla!
-Library is using PHPExcel 1.7.8
+Library is using PHPExcel 1.7.9 (please note that PHPExcel 1.7.9 will be the last release of PHPExcel in the 1.x branch).

 Usage
 -----